MateuszMasternak/Social-Network/README.md

 </br>

 ## 📄About:
 Social-Network is Twitter like web app.
-The app contains features such as sign up, log in, creating, deleting and editing posts, managing likes and follows.
+The app contains features such as sign up, log in, creating, deleting and editing posts/comments, managing likes and follows.
 </br>
 </br>